 - 1. Technical fouls are all infractions committed on the rink that are related to the breach of rules such as: - a.
 Staying still with the ball in possession and with your back to the rink, in any of the corners of the rink or behind a goal. - b.
 Immobilize or keep the ball immobilized between the barrier and the skates or between the barrier and the stick. - c.
 Making an incorrect execution of a direct free hit or a penalty. - d.
-Raising the ball above the allowed height, except in the case of the goalkeeper. - e.
+Raising the ball above the allowed height, except in the case of the goalkeeper, independently of what happens next, as a result of the defence of its goal cage. - e.
 A player taking an indirect free hit touching the ball before the whistle of the main referees, and after requesting that the opponents be placed at the regulatory distance. - f.
 In the execution of a faceoff move the ball before the referee's whistle. - g.
 Exceeding the time allowed for possession of the ball in your defensive zone. - h.
 Placing the ball on the top or back of one of the goals or in any of the nets around the rink. - i.
 Stopping a goal by intercepting the ball with any part of the body when the player is within the goalkeeper's protection area. - j.
 Grasping, catching or playing the ball with the hand, arms or any other upper body part by a rink player; and grabbing or catching the ball with the hand by the goalkeeper. - k.
-The goalkeeper intentionally laying on top of the ball or holding it between the legs so that it cannot be played. - l.
-Throwing the ball off the rink. - m.
-Shouting or whistling to deceive the opponent who is in possession of the ball. - n.
-Raise the stick above the shoulders when this gesture endangers opponents or a player of their own team. - o.
-Playing the ball with the edge of the stick, except the goalkeeper or when shooting inside the opponent's penalty area. - p.
-Entering the protection zone of the opposing goalkeeper, without having possession of the ball. - q.
-Playing the ball when leaning or holding on to a goal, except for the goalkeeper when they are in their penalty area. - r.
+The goalkeeper intentionally lies on top of the ball or holds it between the legs so that it cannot be played. - l.
+Shouting or whistling to deceive the opponent who is in possession of the ball.

+m.
+Raise the stick above the shoulders when this gesture endangers opponents or a player of their own team.

+n.
+Playing the ball with the edge of the stick, except the goalkeeper or when shooting inside the opponent's penalty area.

+o.
+Entering or stop at the protection zone of the opposing goalkeeper, without having possession of the ball.

+p.
+Playing the ball when leaning or holding on to a goal cage, except for the goalkeeper when they are in their penalty area.

+q.
 Playing the ball when you have your hands or any other part of your body touching the ground, except for the goalkeeper when they are in their goal area.

-- s.
-Goalkeeper who is outside their penalty area plays the ball with their stick, when any body part is touching the rink; or if the ball touches their protective pads. - t.
+r.
+Goalkeeper who is outside their penalty area plays the ball with their stick, when any body part is touching the rink; or if the ball touches their protective pads.

+s.
 Goalkeeper who is inside their penalty area, and not on their skates, plays the ball that is outside the penalty area with their stick.

-ARTICLE 16 (Verbal warnings)
+ARTICLE 16 (Warnings)